 Black Bindweed/climbing buckwheat

 Short-lived seeds (80 to 90% gone after one year, if no replenishment).

 Moderate-lived seeds (50 to 80% gone after one year, if no replenishment).

 Long-lived seeds (<50% gone after one year, if no replenishment).

 There is further risk that contaminated fodder and grain could have herbicide resistant weed seeds – such as annual ryegrass.
 Herbicide resistance is widespread in the grain belts of South Australia and Western Australia – and large quantities of grain are often obtained from these areas when there are drought conditions in NSW.

 Feed-out areas should be restricted to one or two “sacrificial paddocks” located where regular checks can be made after each rain event for up to two years after a drought.

 After rainfall following drought conditions there can be an increase in livestock poisoning from weeds.
 Stock losses are attributed to direct plant poisoning and photosensitisation, with the main problems caused by:

-In cropping areas the immediate problem is fallow weeds, which quickly rob the soil of both valuable nutrients and moisture.
-Fallow weeds can be controlled by a combination of cultivation and herbicide.
+In cropping areas, the immediate problem is fallow weeds, which quickly rob the soil of both valuable nutrients and moisture.
+A combination of cultivation and herbicide can control fallow weeds.
 The weeds likely to cause most concern are: